satish-pati/GPU_SIMULATOR/README.md

 - **Decisions**:
   - Decided to just focus on implementation using `cpp`.
   - analyzed the complete phase 2 project details and decided on how to proceed.
+  - Transforming phase 1 files to be prepared for extension and enhancement in phase 2.
+  - Implementation of basic Structure of PipelineRegisters.
+  - Modifying instruction parsing using proper Stucture required for Pipelining Stages.
   - Assigned  tasks and deadlines for development.
 - **Tasks**:
   - Satish: